conduktor/conduktor-docs/docs/guide/reference/self-service-reference.md

       - Everything else (restart connector, Browse and Produce from Topic, ...) is still available
   - [Read More about ownershipMode here](/platform/navigation/self-serve/#limited-ownership-mode)
 - Kafka
   - Service Account is granted the following ACLs over the declared resources depending on the type:
     - Topic: READ, WRITE, DESCRIBE_CONFIGS
     - ConsumerGroup: READ

-### Topic policy
+## TopicPolicy

-Topic Policies force Application Teams to conform to Topic rules set at their ApplicationInstance level.
+Topic policies force application teams to conform to topic rules, set at their `ApplicationInstance` level.
 Typical use case include:

-- Safeguarding from invalid or risky Topic configuration
+- Safeguarding from invalid or risky topic configuration
-- Enforcing naming convention
+- Enforcing a naming convention
 - Enforcing metadata

-:::warning
+:::warning[Manual application]
 Topic policies are not applied automatically.
-You must explicitly link them to [ApplicationInstance](#application-instance) with `spec.topicPolicyRef`.
+You have to explicitly link them to an [ApplicationInstance](#application-instance) with `spec.topicPolicyRef`.
 :::

 - **API key(s):** <Label type="AdminToken" />